wolfv6/keybrd_DH/examples/shiftRegs/README.md

 A second Teensy LC is a little pricey, but not a problem for a prototype.

 ## PCA9655E I/O expander with interrupts
-One I/O expander per 16 keys (four I/O expanders total).
+One I/O expander per 16 keys, for a total of four I/O expanders.
 I2C-safe Bi-directional Logic Level Converter between 3.3v Teeny LC and 5v PCA9655Es.

 When a key is pressed or released, PCA9655E sends an interrupt signal to Teensy, which then sends commands to the PCA9655E to read input pins.
-4 milliseconds of trackball signals are missed when a key is pressed or released.
+Trackball signals are missed while the interrupt is processed.
 Not a problem because people usually don't mouse and type at the same time.

 Interrupts add complexity.
-Debugging I/O expander code is hard because SPI or I2C protocol adds a level of indirection.
+Debugging I/O expander code is hard because I2C protocol adds a level of indirection.

 An I/O expander interrupt would require IR LEDs to be on all the time so key changes can be detected.
-IR LEDs might only last about 10 years, which would be long enough for prototyping.
+IR LED life might be 10 years, which is long enough for prototyping.

 I2C bus contention for interrupt signal might be an issue.
 Although changing keys on two I/O expanders at exactly the same time is rare.

-It would have about the same number of solder joints as daisy-chained shift registers.
+It would have about the same number of solder joints as daisy-chained shift registers because one pull-up resistor per key.